stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 To close the channel cooperatively, the parties re-sign C_i with a `minSeqNum` of s and a `minSeqAge` of 0, then submit this transaction.

-### Fees and Reserves
+### Fees

-All fees and reserves are paid or sponsored by the participant submitting the transaction to the Stellar network.
+All transaction fees are paid by the participant submitting the transaction to the Stellar network.

 All transactions that are presigned have their fees set to zero.
 The submitter of a transaction wraps the transactions in a fee bump transaction envelope and provides an appropriate fee, paying for the fee themselves.

-Credits and debits to escrow account E only ever represent payments between I and R, or top-ups or withdrawals, since all transaction fees and reserves are paid or sponsored by the participants.
+Credits and debits to escrow account E only ever represent payments between I and R, or top-ups or withdrawals, since all transaction fees are paid by the participants.

+### Reserves

+All reserves for new ledger entries created to support the payment channel are supplied by the participant who will be in control of the ledger entry at channel close.
+Participants should have no impact or dependence on each other and so they must not sponsor ledger entries that only the other party controls after channel close.
+For example, if the escrow account was to sponsor the creation of claimable balances at channel close, participant I would be unable to merge escrow account E until participant R claimed their claimable balances.

+Ledger entries that do not surbibe channel close, such as signers, are sponsored by their beneficiary.
+A participant should not need to fund another participants excessive use of signers, participants should pay for their own key and signing requirements.

+Participant I provides reserves for:
+- Escrow account E
+- Trustlines added to E
+- Signers added to E for I
+- Signers added to V for I

+Participant R provides reserves for:
+- Signers added to E for R
+- Reserve account V
+- Signers added to V for R
+- Claimable balances created at close

 ## Security Concerns

-TODO
+The closing transaction, C_i, creates one or more new claimable balance ledger entries that each require sponsoring.
+If the sponsor has insufficient native asset the closing transactions will fail and consume the sequence number of the escrow account E, locking the funds.
+If that situation occurs with the most recently agreed upon closing transaction, fair distribution of the assets depends on both participants signing new closing transactions.

+To avoid this situation it is critical that participants lock sufficient funds up-front to provide the reserve, and that both participants monitor base reserve changes in the network and respond by adding additional native asset if required.

 ## Limitations